VCL3D/StructureNet/README.md

 We provide a pretrained model [here](https://drive.google.com/open?id=1JRQ6VQoPyQSPx3te3LX3MHIRwSYI1_fJ) for inference purposes.

 # Inference
-In order to run our code, a pretrained model must be present either from a training or it can be downloaded [here](#download-the-model)
+In order to run our code, a pretrained model must be present either from a training or it can be downloaded [here](#download-the-model).
+Once every requirement is installed, simply rum `python inference.py [options...]`

+**Important options**

+`--input_path` : directory which contains depthmaps (in .pgm format)

+`--output_path` : directory where results will be saved

+`--scale` : multiplication factor that converts depthmap data to meters

+`--saved_params_path` : path to the downloaded model

+In order to see all available options with a brief description, please execute `python inference.py -h`

+# Training
+In order to train our model from scratch, one has to download backgrounds that are used in training time for augmentation.
+**TBD: upload and add links**.
+Once every requirement is installed and backgrounds are downloaded, it is time to train our model.
+Execute `python main.py -h` to see all available options.